Clan Grierson: 19th and 20th centuries

-One of Sir Robert Grierson's sons was Lieut.-Col. William Grierson of Bardannoch, whose only son was Thomas Beattie Grierson, a soldier who distinguished himself at the Siege of Delhi in 1857 but died of wounds and exhaustion received there.
+William's eldest son was Thomas Grierson, a soldier who distinguished himself at the Siege of Delhi in 1857 but died of wounds received there.
 Sir Alexander Grierson, 8th Baronet of Lag was commissioned into the 78th Ross-shire Highlanders regiment.

 During World War I, Sir Robert Grierson, 10th Baronet of Lag served in the King's Own Scottish Borderers, however by this time most of the Grierson lands had been lost, although the ruins of Lag Tower still stand today.

-Sir George Abraham Grierson was a distinguished linguist who devoted much of his life to the study of dialects from the Indian sub-continent.
-He sold his share of the patent as King's Printer to Ireland.
-He married Lucy Elizabeth Jean Collis and died in 1941.
+George Abraham Grierson was a distinguished linguist who devoted much of his life to the study of dialects from the Indian sub-continent.
 John Grierson is widely regarded as the father of the British documentary film movement.

-Chief of the Name
+Clan Chief

-The current Chief of the Name and Arms of Grierson is Madam Sarah Anne Grierson of Lag, the 25th hereditary Chief in an unbroken line and the first female to hold this role.
+The current Chief of the Name and Arms of the Grierson family, is Sarah Grierson of Lag, the first female to hold this role.

-The undifferenced arms of the Grierson Chief are described as: Gules on a fess Or between three fetterlocks Argent a mullet Azure.

-The crest is blazoned as 'a fetterlock Argent' placed upon a wreath of the livery colours and accompanied by the Latin motto: Hoc Securior which may be translated as "Safer by This".
-The Chief's crest encircled by a strap and buckle, bearing the motto, form the crest badge of the Griersons.
+The crest badge of the Griersons contains the Latin motto: Hoc Securior which may be translated as "Safer by This".